andrepcg/roasted-mail/README.md

 # Roasted.email

-Open-source Ruby on Rails app for disposable temporary emails.
+> Open-source Ruby on Rails app for disposable temporary emails.

-Try it now in:
+See it live in:

 - https://roasted.email
 - https://ihave.buzz/